MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-SDK.md

 solver = ParallelTempering(workspace, timeout=100)
 ```

-The solver takes as arguments the `workspace` created previously, plus a single
+For arguments, the solver takes the `workspace` created previously, plus a single
 parameter which is the maximum amount of time (in seconds) to run the solver.
 Detailed documentation on parameters is available in the [Azure Quantum Provider
 Reference](xref:microsoft.azure.quantum.providers.azure-quantum).

 Solvers provide an `optimize` method that expects a `Problem` which uploads the
-problem definition, submits a job, and polls until the job has completed
+problem definition, submits a job, and polls the status until the job has completed
-execution.
+running.
 This is a blocking method that waits for the job to complete
-execution.
-It returns a `JobOutput` object with the job id and results.
+running.
+It returns a `JobOutput` object with the job ID and results.

 ```py
 result = solver.optimize(problem)